-In addition, there are many other contracts (futures, swaps and options) available for fuel hedging, most of which are tied to one of the major, global trading hubs of Singapore, US Gulf Coast (Houston/New Orleans) and NW Europe/ARA (Amsterdam, Rotterdam and Antwerp).
+In addition, there are many other contracts (futures, swaps and options) available for fuel hedging, most of which are tied to one of the major, global trading hubs of Singapore, US Gulf Coast (Houston/New Orleans), NW Europe/ARA (Amsterdam, Rotterdam and Antwerp) and the Arab Gulf.
 As an aside, the CME/NYMEX futures contract was previously known as heating oil and as such still trades under the symbol HO.
 For more information on the transition from heating oil to ULSD see NYMEX Heating Oil Completes Transition to Ultra Low Sulfur Diesel.

-So how can you utilize futures contracts to hedge your exposure to rising fuel prices?
+So how can you utilize a futures contract to hedge your exposure to rising fuel prices?
 Let's assume that your company owns or leases a large fleet of vehicles and, to ensure that your fuel costs do not exceed your budgeted fuel price, you have been asked to "fix" or "lock in" the price of your anticipated fuel consumption.
-For sake of simplicity, let's assume that you are looking to hedge (by "fixing" or "locking" in the price) 42,000 gallons of ULSD (diesel fuel) which you anticipate consuming in August.
+For sake of simplicity, let's assume that you are located in the Americas and are looking to hedge (by "fixing" or "locking" in the price) 42,000 gallons of ULSD (diesel fuel) which you anticipate consuming in August.

-As this example indicates, purchasing a ULSD futures contract provides you with the ability to hedge of fix your anticipated diesel fuel costs for a specific month(s), regardless of whether the price of ULSD futures increase or decreases between the date that you purchased the futures contract and the date the futures contract expires.
+As this example indicates, purchasing a ULSD futures contract provides you with the ability to hedge or fix your anticipated diesel fuel costs for a specific month(s), regardless of whether the price of ULSD futures increase or decreases between the date that you purchased the futures contract and the date the futures contract expires.